tal-z/RecyclingMessaging/README.md

 ## Project 1: Sentiment analysis of tweets from @NYCzerowaste and  @NYCSanitation
 1. Positive words vs. Negative words

-To Do:
     - Create Twitter app
+    - Access tweets with Tweepy
+    - Regex to clean tweets prior to sentiment analysis
-- Scrape tweets
+    - Use textblob to classify tweets by sentiment
-- Textblob or VADER
         - Assess words for trash-related content, and remove it.